voyageapps/docs/projects.md

 a voyage preset or contains a Voyage config file.
 Once I connect the repo, I can select the branch that I would like to deploy with Voyage.

-When deploying a custom deployment it must either adhear to a Voyage preset or contain a Voyage configuration file, otherwise it will not deploy.

 # Connecting Projects

 You may manage access to various repositories within organizations you have access to by